Solaris - Andrei Tarkovsky - Donatas Banionis - Natalya Bondarchuk - Kris Kelvin - Hari

 Solaris - Andrei Tarkovsky - Donatas Banionis - Kris Kelvin - space station corridor

 As it turns out, making meaningful contact with the intelligent ocean is no great challenge.
 One only has to be receptive to it.
 While the cosmonauts sleep, the ocean reads their memories and prepares “gifts” for them – beings, possibly made of neutrinos, who fulfill the humans’ needs.
-The ocean of course is below the station, which in Tarkovsky’s code implies a greater wisdom than that of the cosmonauts.
-While Kelvin sleeps the camera takes an unconventional view, looking into his nostrils as if adopting the ocean’s point of view looking up at its visitor.
+The ocean’s lower position, in Tarkovsky’s code, implies a wisdom greater than that of the orbiting cosmonauts.
+While Kelvin sleeps, the camera takes an unconventional angle, looking into his nostrils as if adopting the ocean’s point of view looking up at its visitor.
 Kelvin’s gift is a reincarnation of his late wife Hari.
 He immediately rejects the gift, tricking her into a spare rocket and ejecting her, but when a second reincarnated Hari comes to him he relents and falls in love, putting him at odds with the other cosmonauts, especially Sartorius.

 In contrast to the three men, Hari, who is a manifestation of the ocean, is totally aware of her limitations.
 She wonders who she is, where she came from, whether she’s “real” enough for Kris.
 The three men are not entirely opposite to her.
 They question their mortality and their purpose, but they are quick to answer their own questions.
-They show enough sense of wonder to maintain scientific curiosity, but not quite enough to appreciate the contact they make with Solaris.
+They show enough sense of wonder to maintain scientific curiosity, but not quite enough to appreciate their contact with Solaris.
 They feel superior to each other, to Hari, to the other “guests”, and to the ocean below.
-Instead of thinking how they might bring gifts to this extraterrestrial creature, they think of what advantage it might bring their careers or their home planet, and they assume the privilege of radiating the ocean, not knowing what the consequences would be.
+Instead of thinking how they might bring gifts to this extraterrestrial creature, they think of what advantage it might bring their careers or their home planet, and they assume the privilege of radiating the ocean, ignorant of any possible consequences.

 Solaris - Andrei Tarkovsky - ocean - planet

 No one can watch Solaris attentively without noticing the weighty questions it raises – existential, epistemic, ethical, and metaphysical issues, questions of faith and science and humanity.
-No film can possibly address so many philosophical problems and do justice to them, but Solaris does not pretend to solve these questions.
-Instead it defines the appropriate attitude toward them, saying that they must be addressed from “below” or from within.
+No film can possibly do justice to so many philosophical problems, but Solaris does not pretend to solve them.
+Instead it defines the appropriate attitude toward these questions, saying that they must be addressed from “below” or from within.
 Hari is exemplary in this regard, defending her humanity by asserting the fact of her experience.
-Responding to Sartorius she admits she may be a “copy” or a “matrix”, but she insists, “I am becoming a human being.
+She admits to Sartorius that she may be a “copy” or a “matrix”, but she insists, “I am becoming a human being.
 I can feel just as deeply as you.”
 It’s the same argument Roy Batty will make ten years later (more articulately) in Blade Runner.

 Once we see Tarkovsky’s movies whole, the high-low dichotomy is not as simple as “low = good, high = bad”.
 The bell in Andrei Rublev eventually rises toward the heavens, and Kris and Hari are allowed half a minute of levitation in the ship’s library as the craft changes orbit.
 To be more precise, his films advocate for a kind of rootedness – in the earth, in the questions that mankind faces, and also in the past.
 The protagonist of Stalker tells his companions, “When a man thinks of the past, he becomes kinder.”
 In Solaris thoughts of the past are demarcated by black and white photography.
 When Burton looks back on his embarrassing report, when he rides through the city thinking of his years with Kelvin’s father, when Kris burns his old papers and photos, when Gibarian speaks from the dead, or when Kris recalls his mother, the film shifts to black and white.
 Finally the pattern breaks with a brightly colored film of Kris’s childhood.
 At the time of his closest connection to Hari, the past finally comes alive for him.
 A fragment of this color film is also juxtaposed with the meditation on Bruegel’s painting The Hunters in the Snow when Kris and Hari are alone in the library.